 This requirement encourages you to try less costly but usually just as effective drugs before our plan covers another drug.
-For example, if Drug A and Drug B treat the same medical condition and Drug A is less costly, our plan may require you to try Drug A first.
+For example, if Drug A and Drug B treat the same medical condition, our plan may require you to try Drug A first.
 If Drug A doesn't work for you, our plan will then cover Drug B. This requirement to try a different drug first is called step therapy.
 Our plan's step therapy criteria can be obtained by calling Customer Care at 1-844-280-5555 (toll-free) (TTY users call 711) or on our website, <https://globalhealth.com/oklahoma/pharmacy/drug-formularies>.